Sho0pi/travel-blog/stories/japan/30-hours-in-kumejima/index.md

 not enough - I wish we had at least 2 more days to explore the island properly.
 Maybe even go SUP and Snorkeling with Kairi like we talked about.

 This island just felt different.
-We met some of the nicest people we&#39;ve ever met in Japan, and the vibe overall was super welcoming and laid-back.
-Great weather, and honestly - one of the nicest beaches I&#39;ve ever been to in my life.
+We met some of the nicest people we've ever met in Japan, and the vibe overall was super welcoming and laid-back.
+Great weather, and honestly - one of the nicest beaches I've ever been to in my life.

-If you&#39;re ever in Okinawa and wondering if it&#39;s worth the detour - it is.
-The island isn&#39;t too touristic, so you can have most of the beaches to yourself.
+If you're ever in Okinawa and wondering if it's worth the detour - it is.
+The island isn't too touristic, so you can have most of the beaches to yourself.
 Definitely take advantage of that. 😉

 ### Our Hidden Gems list